100mslive/100ms-docs/common/basic_recording.md

 ## How to configure recording storage?

 1. Generate your credentials, for this example, you can check out a [guide from AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
 You can skip this step if you already have credentials.
-Please note that if you are running Browser recording you need to give just upload permission to your keys, but if you are running SFU recordings, you need to give both upload and download permission.
+Please note that if you are running a Browser recording you need to give an upload permission to your key, but if you are running a SFU recording, you need to give both upload and download permission.

 2. Go to 100ms Dashboard and go to template **configuration by selecting the configure icon**.